MMV-Lab/mmv_im2im/README.md

 A generic python package for deep learning based image-to-image transformation in biomedical applications

+The main branch will be further developed in order to be able to use the latest state of the art techniques and methods in the future.
+To reproduce the results of our manuscript, we refer to the branch [paper_version](https://github.com/MMV-Lab/mmv_im2im/tree/paper_version).
 (We are actively working on the documentation and tutorials.
 Submit a feature request if there is anything you need.)

 ---